TiagoJM95/pet-adoption-center/Planning.md

 #### Organization
 - Register account after invitation
   - Status: [ ] Not Started
-- Post pets for adoption
+- Login
   - Status: [ ] Not Started
-- Update/Remove pets
+- View account information
   - Status: [ ] Not Started
+- Update account information
+  - Status: [ ] Not Started
+- Delete account
+  - Status: [ ] Not Started
+- Create/update/delete owned pets
+  - Status: [ ] Not Started
 - View adoption requests for owned pets
   - Status: [ ] Not Started
 - Ask a user to fill out an adoption form
   - Status: [ ] Not Started
-- Accept adoption requests
+- Accept / reject adoption requests
   - Status: [ ] Not Started
-- Reject adoption requests
-  - Status: [ ] Not Started
 - View pet adoption history of owned pets
   - Status: [ ] Not Started
+- Update adoption form fields related to organization
+  - Status: [ ] Not Started
 #### User
 - Register an account
   - Status: [ ] Not Started
 - Login
     - Status: [ ] Not Started
-- Favorite pets
+- View account information
   - Status: [ ] Not Started
-- View favorite pets
+- Update account information
   - Status: [ ] Not Started
+- Delete account
+    - Status: [ ] Not Started
+- Can add pets to favorites list and view list
+  - Status: [ ] Not Started
 - Manifest interest in adopting a pet
   - Status: [ ] Not Started
-- Fill out an adoption form
+- Fill out an adoption form when requested
   - Status: [ ] Not Started
+- Update adoption form fields related to user
+  - Status: [ ] Not Started
+#### Guest
+- Browse pets
+  - Status: [ ] Not Started

 ### Pet Management (For Organizations)
 - Post single pet for adoption
   - Status: [ ] Not Started
 - Post multiple pets for adoption
   - Status: [ ] Not Started
-- Update pet information
+- Update owned pets information
     - Status: [ ] Not Started
-- Remove pet from adoption
+- Remove owned pets from adoption
   - Status: [ ] Not Started
 - View adoption requests for owned pets
   - Status: [ ] Not Started

-### Pet Search and Filters (For Users)
-- **Browse Pets**: Search pets by breed, age, etc.
+- Create adoption requests for a specific owned pet and with the information of the user requesting
   - Status: [ ] Not Started
+- Accept adoption requests, send email/message to user and allow them to fill out adoption form
+  - Status: [ ] Not Started
+- Reject adoption requests and send email/message to user
+  - Status: [ ] Not Started

+### Pet Management (For Users)
+- Add pet to favorites list
+  - Status: [ ] Not Started
+- View favorites list
+  - Status: [ ] Not Started
+- Remove pet from favorites list
+  - Status: [ ] Not Started
+- Manifest interest in adopting a specific pet, send email/message to organization
+  - Status: [ ] Not Started
+- Fill out adoption form when requested
+  - Status: [ ] Not Started
+- View all adoption requests pending
+  - Status: [ ] Not Started
+- View adoption requests history (accept or reject)
+  - Status: [ ] Not Started
+- View adoption form history
+  - Status: [ ] Not Started

+### Pet Search and Filters (For Users, Guests, Organizations and Admins)
+- Browse Pets by breed, age, etc.
+  - Status: [ ] Not Started

-### Adoption Process
+### Messaging Service
-- **Submit Adoption Form**: Users can submit adoption forms.
+- Communicate with external service to send emails and messages
   - Status: [ ] Not Started

 ## 4. Business Logic & Future Enhancements
 - Potentially launch a real-world product with simplified functionality like redirecting users to organization websites.